Kalorama (music festival)

 Kalorama (officially named MEO Kalorama for sponsorship reasons) is an annual music festival held since 2022 at the Bela Vista Park in Lisbon, Portugal.
 It is organized by the Spanish music promoter Last Tour.

 For its first three editions, the festival took place on the last weekend of August or the first weekend of September.
-In 2025 the date will be moved to June.
+In 2025 the date was moved to June.

 In 2024, a Madrid edition in Madrid was introduced, taking place on the same weekend as the Lisbon edition.